 In Australia it is hoped that traditional drafting breeds will embrace this as the performance of these exercises is intended to demonstrate skills resulting from both instinctual abilities and training.
 It is a real working test!

-Dogs that pull a cart have to be physically strong and sound, well trained, adaptable and of good disposition.
+Dogs that pull a vehicle have to be physically strong and sound, well trained, adaptable and of good disposition.
 They must work well with their handler in variety of terrains and situations that they might encountered.

 Workshops and training days are open to anyone who has an interest in draft work with their dog.
 Unsure how to start?
 Come along and have a look or even try it out.